cmcmone/cmcmone/README.md

-### Hi there 👋
+### Hi there, I’m Roy!👋

-###  I'm a senior in computer science at Western Connecticut State University and will graduate in May.
+I'm a senior in computer science at Western Connecticut State University and will graduate in May.
 I'm looking for a part-time/full-time position in software engineering.

 - 😄 I enjoy coding in Java, JavaScript, C++, C#, HTML/CSS, and more.